HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * offer this to "unsolicited" requestors
 * Define and Conduct some Code Reviews
   * ...
-* review and extend the creation of Issues
-  * ...
 * make this available throughout DataFix, after a GsdT review
   * run this by DelDf first
 * review https://tids-to-table.tiddlyhost.com/